dmorales22/minimalist-sales-lead-tracking-system/README.md

-# Node.js Template Backend
+# Minimist Sales Tracker Backend

-This is a template backend.
-This is built with Node.js using Express routes with JWT authentication and Express sessions.
+This is the backend for a simple sales lead tracker that handles all the CRUD (Create, Read, Update, Delete) operations.
+This is a very basic, stripped down backend mainly used for evaluation and testing.
+This is built with Node.js using Express routes.
+This backend uses MongoDB with the moongoose driver.
+This project is structured using the MVC (Model, Viewer, Controller) design pattern with this backend implementing the Model and Controller aspect.

 ## Install